 3 (green) is low but higher priority ….”capable”, meaning that you can place it here IF you also provide the technology and market to make it feasible, e.g. water and sewers, access roads for mechanical harvesting, etc., and the market comes…

 4 (green2) is higher priority….”suitable”, meaning that the area is capable of supporting the project and it already has the appropriate technologies to support the activity taking place e.g. septic tank soil or sewers, access roads for mechanical harvesting, etc. BUT there may not yet be a market for the change.

 5 (green3) is the highest priority for change….“feasible”, meaning that it is suitable AND there is a demand or market to provide the new land use change, e.g that someone wants to buy the product or new house (and at a profit) OR that the government wants to protect and improve an historical landscape .

 These details have to be filled out by project administrators on a per system basis.
 Once the criteria are set, you can build five-colored Evaluation Maps using traditional GIS tools.
 While this process varies between different users and techniques and is specific to the study area and produce a five color map.

 If you are going to use GIS, the files should be in Vector / Shapefile format, all rasters should be converted to vectors.

 Every polygon must have an attribute called “areatype” in the attribute table and it can have one of the five values:

-For more detailed information please review the feature attributes topic.
-Also ensure that there are no topological or geometry errors in the file and it should be re-projected to WGS 1984 / EPSG 4326 projection to be compatible with the tool.
+Ensure that there are no topological or geometry errors in the file and it should be re-projected to WGS 1984 / EPSG 4326 projection to be compatible with the tool.

 It is recommended to remove all other values from the attribute table, and covert the shapefile to GeoJSON using a tool such as QGIS.
 For more information about conversion please review the Converting Shapefile to GeoJSON topic.